Kölnisches Stadtmuseum: Kölnisches Stadtmuseum in Zeughaus

-21st century and outlook
+21st century, plans for new location

 A visible "rejuvenation" was achieved from 2007 onwards through the renewal of the guard concept and increased cooperation with the University of Cologne, which thus also contributes to the museum's work in terms of content – for example with guided tours.

 In order to put an end to the cramped conditions and the now desolate state of the technical equipment and building fabric, work began in 2003 on the concept for a renovation and an extension to be built on a neighbouring property that had been exchanged with the state of North Rhine-Westphalia.
 A pair of donors, who were supported for this purpose in 2003/2004 by the deputy director Michael Euler-Schmidt wanted to contribute 5.5 million euros and have a significant influence on the architecture.
 The conflict between the requirements of public procurement law and the wishes of the founding couple could not be resolved in the end, however, so the offer was withdrawn in 2009.
 The plans were not completely abandoned even by the new director Mario Kramp, who took office in 2010; in 2011 he presented a feasibility and concept study that also assumed an extension building.
 Two years later, there was a competition for the renovation and extension of the building.

 However, these plans were discarded in favour of a completely new concept, which Lord Mayor Jürgen Roters presented in March 2014: After the planned demolition of the Curia House at Roncalliplatz – a prominent location on the south side of Cologne Cathedral – a new building complex is to be constructed here in cooperation with the cathedral chapter to house the Stadtmuseum, together with the Cathedral Construction Archive, workshops and administration of the Cathedral Chapter.
 At the same time as the renovation of the neighbouring Roman-Germanic Museum, whose administrative rooms are also to be expanded, a new "historical centre" with three institutions is thus to be created in the immediate city centre.
 In a Europe-wide architectural competition, the design by the Berlin architectural office of Volker Staab won first prize in 2016.
 The planning will be continued with a revised design.
 In order to act jointly as project promoters, the city and the "Hohe Domkirche" founded a company in April 2020.
-A construction decision has not yet been made (as of July 2020).
+However, shortly before the planned municipal construction decision in February 2024, the clerical project partner declared that "the previous plans for the new building will no longer be pursued due to the increased costs".
+The future of the "New Historical Centre" concept, the location on Roncalliplatz and therefore also the new museum location remains open again (as of spring 2024).